nychealth/realtime-air-quality/README.md

 # Real-time Air Quality in New York City.

 This repository contains near-real-time air quality from monitors in NYC.
+You can view these data in context on the [Environment and Health Data Portal's Air Quality Hub, here](https://a816-dohbesp.nyc.gov/IndicatorPublic/AQHub/realtime.html).

 ![image](https://user-images.githubusercontent.com/55593359/137518896-bbee3dfe-6f55-4e45-8182-e32bd582f6cf.png)